ThienBui6/Pythonproject/README.md

 # Pythonproject

+# 🛰 Satellite Orbit Tracker with Collision Risk Analysis

+## 🌟 Overview
+This project tracks a real satellite's orbit using TLE data and simulates nearby space debris to predict collision probability using Monte Carlo simulations.

+## 🔧 Tools & Libraries
+- Python (Pandas, NumPy, SciPy)
+- Poliastro for orbital mechanics
+- Matplotlib for visualization

+## 📁 Data Sources
+- CelesTrak TLE Data (Satellite)
+- Synthetic Debris Dataset (Randomly generated)

-this is my current project I am working on. there are three branchs in this make sure you can the branch when you want to look throw them are perfectively :
+###this is my current project I am working on.
+There are three branches in this make sure you can find the branch when you want to look through them correctly.

 1. data
 2. src
-3. backup code in the futue
+3. backup code in the future

 **Note: poliastro requires a number of Python packages: